 - Non-Indigenous organization and institutions, including the City, must continue to take a leadership role in truth-telling.

-To support broader education and understanding, the City has launched a space for online conversation on Be Heard Regina.
-Residents are encouraged to join the community dialogue around Macdonald’s legacy.
-Through hearing our neighbours’ stories and lived experiences, we can all learn a more complete history of Regina and its people.
+To support broader education and understanding, the City launched a space for online conversations on Be Heard Regina.
+Residents were encouraged to join the community dialogue around Macdonald’s legacy through their own stories and lived experiences.